School yearbook to be reissued with pro-Trump photos

 - UW professor got it right on Trump.
 So why is he being ignored? | Danny Westneat

+Dyer hasn’t been able to determine why a Trump quote submitted by a third student, the freshman class president, wasn’t included, while a quote by President Franklin Delano Roosevelt appeared under the senior class president’s photo.

-The yearbook adviser is suspended with pay.
+The teacher who was the yearbook adviser has been suspended with pay.

+“I cannot allow the intentional change that was not based on dress code to be ignored,” Dyer said in the letter.
+“I take responsibility for the actions of those who are employed here.”